Table of Contents

 Tendonitis is inflammation of the tendons and generally develops with the repetition of a specific movement over prolonged periods of time.
 Tendinitis goes by many nicknames, including tennis elbow, golfer’s elbow, pitcher’s shoulder, and swimmer’s shoulder.
 Most of the sports that tendinitis is associated with involve repetitive movements of a particular joint.

 Medical scientists do not know exactly what causes tendinitis.
 Overuse of a joint, injury, or strain may all contribute to its development.
 When tendinitis does occur, inflammation of the tendon develops, causing it to become irritated and sore.
-If tendinitis is not treated and continues to worsen, your tendon could eventually rupture, causing the muscle to become partially or fully detached from the bone.
+If tendonitis is not treated and continues to worsen, your tendon could eventually rupture, causing the muscle to become partially or fully detached from the bone.
 This complication of tendinitis often requires surgery to repair.

 Tendinitis may resolve on its own without any medical treatments; however, it could require medical intervention.
 Ice, rest, elevation, compression, and over-the-counter pain medications may be sufficient to help symptoms resolve in mild cases.
 Some of the potential treatments for tendinitis include: